Every successful marketing strategy has one secret behind it – knowing your audience.

 For a business, buyer personas are the gold-standard tool to represent your target audience and understand their behavior, wants, and needs.
 Personas are essential for marketing and sales teams to connect deeper, growing your customer base and retaining loyal buyers.

-Now that you know what a buyer persona is, it’s time to get started creating a persona using this detailed guide.
+Now that you know what a buyer persona is, it’s time to create a persona using this detailed guide.